 What is a Hanen approach or Hanen Programs?

 “Hanen is a parent training program.
 It provides a comprehensive approach that helps parents to become their child’s most important speech and language teacher.
 It empowers parents to promote and build communication skills of young children with language delays.
 Hanen has compiled the most current research in the field of early childhood language and literacy development, and created practical, easy-to-use strategies for parents to use at home.
 These strategies can be used during every activity from snack time to playtime to story time, making language and literacy-learning a fun and natural part of a child’s day.” (www.hanen.org)

 The Hanen programs offer simple strategies such as remembering to be face to face when playing with your child, observing your child to identify his/her interests, waiting in order to give your child a chance to say something, and listening to understand what your child is communicating.
 The strategies used are always paired with the child’s stage of development in order to progress towards more meaningful and purposeful communication and interactions.

 How can PlayStreet help?

-PlayStreet offers School, Clinic and Training programs based on Hanen.
+PlayStreet offers School and Clinical programs based on Hanen.

 - We run an unique early intervention Hanen based school program called the NAUTI Program (https://www.playstreet.in/school/)